epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 > A classic example in Spanish is: "El veloz murciélago hindú comía feliz cardillo y kiwi."
 > </details>

 I went with Spanish because, why not?
-It's nice when software understands your native language.<span class="sidenote-number" /><span class="sidenote"> In fact, maybe even programming languages should be designed to let people program in their mother tongue.
+It's nice when software understands your native language.<span sidenote> In fact, maybe even programming languages should be designed to let people program in their mother tongue.
 Learning how to program when you're not fluent in English, or when your alphabet is not based on Latin, is more difficult and frustrating than it needs to be.
 A recent [CoRecursive episode] touches on this idea, and i found the guest's arguments to be very compelling.
 She created [Hedy], a language that allows students to learn programming using their native tongue.
 The breadth of languages it supports, from Spanish to Korean, is awe-inspiring :)</span> And, in any case, if it were true that LLMs have an internal model of the world, the output language shouldn't make much difference.

 So, ChatGPT starts with a good definition of what a pangram is, but then it botches the example badly.
 It doesn't include *many* letters: B, J, Ñ, P, Q, S, T, and X.